Sawndip/aureservoir/examples/README.txt

    example files

 NOTE:
-This is only a very small part of the examples.
+Here is only one very simple ESN examples.

-More example can be found in python - as the python syntax is the same you can use those examples analogous in C++.
+Much more can be found in python - as the python syntax is the same you can use those examples analogous in C++.

 The python examples are located in